 The SaaS Podcast

-Omer Khan is the voice and brain behind The SaaS Podcast, a series that has more than 270 episodes and has been in production since 2014.
-Khan started his podcasts covering startup stories — episode seven covers the rise of Canva, a company that was only two years old at the time — and has evolved to cover news in the SaaS industry along with advice and guides for SaaS businesses.
-Each episode has a guest, often an executive from another company who is eager to share their insight.
+Omer Khan is the voice and brain behind The SaaS Podcast, a series that has more than 290 episodes and has been in production since 2014.
+Khan started his podcasts covering startup stories — episode 12 covers the rise of Canva, a company that was only two years old at the time — and has evolved to cover news in the SaaS industry along with advice and guides for SaaS businesses.
+Each episode has a guest, often an executive from another company eager to share their insights.
 There is plenty of content to keep you learning as you work through this series.

 The SaaS Revolution Show

 Alex Theuma, founder and CEO of SaaStock, is also the creator of the SaaS Revolution Show, a podcast which, “brings you insights and tactics from the greatest SaaS minds in Europe and across the world.”
 This podcast also has a long history of episodes to work through, as Theuma started creating content in 2015.
-The first episode introduces Mark Roberge, the chief revenue officer of Hubspot, in which they discuss his book and the use of data for inbound selling.
+The first episode introduces Mark Roberge, then chief revenue officer at Hubspot Sales, in which they discuss his book and the use of data for inbound selling.
 Recent episodes are topical and relevant to today’s SaaS founder.

 Build Your SaaS

 The SaaS Breakthrough Show is described as “an inside look at what is working in marketing for SaaS companies today by the marketers who are in the trenches.”
-This podcast has been in production since 2018 and is hosted by David Abrams, co-founder of the webinar platform Demio.
-These episodes run from 35 to 45 minutes on average, and Abrams often interviews top names from companies like SEMRush and Kinsta.
+This podcast has been in production since 2018 and is hosted by David Abrams, cofounder of the webinar platform Demio.
+These episodes run from 35 to 45 minutes on average, and Abrams often interviews top names from companies like SEMRush, Kinsta and Freshbooks.
 Recent topics cover multicultural marketing, ethical growth hacking, and cornerstone content.

 The Official SaaStr Podcast

-The Official SaaStr Podcast should be on your playlist because of the sheet number of episodes available.
-There are more than 390 episodes to listen to — with almost 100 created in 2020 alone.
-A podcast is posted a few times each week, so there is always something new to listen to, with most episodes running less than 25 minutes.
-This makes the content digestible and engaging.
+The Official SaaStr Podcast should be on your playlist because of the sheer number of episodes available.
+There are more than 400 to listen to — with almost 100 created in 2020 alone.
+A podcast is posted a few times each week, so there is always something new to listen to.
+Most interviews with prominent operators and investors run less than 25 minutes which makes the informative content digestible.
 The podcast is brought to you by SaaStr, an annual B2B software conference.

 SaaS Growth Stacking

-Dan Martell, founder of multiple organizations, angel investor, and coach for SaaS founders, is also the voice behind SaaS Growth Stacking.
-His goal is to create a podcast that offers, “the best strategies to build and scale successful products and businesses.”
-Martell started this podcast in October 2018 with topics related to building customer profiles and overcoming sales objections during a demo.
-Most of his podcasts run under 15 minutes (with many running under 10) so you can listen to them in between tasks.
+Dan Martell, founder of multiple organizations, angel investor and coach for SaaS founders, is also the voice behind SaaS Growth Stacking.
+By listening, you can “learn his best strategies to build and scale successful products and businesses.”
+Martell started this podcast in October 2018 and has since recorded over 100 episodes with topics related to building customer profiles and overcoming sales objections during a demo.
+Many of the podcasts run under 15 minutes so you can listen to them in between tasks.

 SaaS Interviews with CEOs, Startups, Founders